apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/ROUTINE LOAD_EN.md

     5. timezone

         Specifies the time zone in which the job will be loaded.
-The default is East Eight District.
+The default by using session variable's timezone.
 This parameter affects all function results related to the time zone involved in the load.

 5. data_source